-In addition to supporting and extending the existing literature, our paper explores two important aspects of privatization not previously examined, both of which have general implications.
-Most notably, enabled by our detailed data on re-allocation of control rights, we show that withdrawal of state control in MBOs is the driving force behind restructuring and performance improvement.
-This has important implications for other privatization programs.
-So far, despite that most privatization around the world is partial, i.e., state transfers control incompletely, the role of retained state influence has not been thoroughly studied.
-The second area is the role of political factors in shaping the design of privatization programs.
-Despite that theoretical work and anecdotes all suggest a significant influence of political factors (e.g., Biais and Perotti, 2002), there have been very few formal empirical studies and our paper joins a more recent effort (e.g., Dinc and Gupta 2011) on this important topic.
-In the Chinese setting, a lack of fiscal resources and political opposition to unemployment, prevent the commitment to withdrawal of state control and adoption of an effective privatization method.
+In addition to supporting and extending the issues studied in the existing literature, our paper explores two important aspects of privatization not previously examined, both of which have general implications.
+Most notably, we collect detailed data on re-allocation of control rights, including eight decision rights and among five parties, and show that withdrawal of state control in MBOs is the driving force behind restructuring and performance improvement.
+This is a general finding and has important implications for other privatization programs.
+So far, despite that most privatization around the world is partial, in the sense that state transfers control incompletely, the role of retained state influence has not been thoroughly studied.
+The exception is perhaps more recent studies finding that political connections in privatized firms hinder performance enhancement (Boubakri et al, 2008) and that state ownership is associated with less accounting transparency (Guedhami et al., 2009).
+The Chinese experiences are consistent with both findings.

+The second area that we explore is the role of political factors in shaping the design of privatization programs (Xu, 2011).
+Despite that theoretical work and anecdotes all suggest a significant influence of political factors (e.g., Biais and Perotti, 2002), there have been very few formal empirical studies and our paper joins a more recent effort, e.g, Dinc and Gupta (2011), on this important topic.
+In the Chinese setting, political economy considerations, specifically a lack of fiscal resources and political opposition to unemployment, prevent the commitment to withdrawal of state control and adoption of the more effective privatization method.